skip to content

 8. organized in a chronological and systematic manner5.

-2. Physicians must ensure their documentation in the medical record is professional and non-discriminatory, and in accordance with the College’s Professional Obligations and Human Rights policy.6
+2. Physicians must ensure their documentation in the medical record is professional and non-discriminatory, and in accordance with the College’s Human Rights in the Provision of Health Services policy.6

 Timing of Documentation